How we diagnosed sales drivers and barriers in family history research (genealogy)

 Public sector market research approach

-- Secondary research to unearth evidence on the competitive context and BMD sales drivers and barriers.
+- Secondary research to unearth evidence on the competitive context and also BMD sales and issues.

-- Quantitative research and statistical modelling to quantify usage and attitudes, BMD sales drivers and barriers, determine strategic product, communication and pricing policies.
-Also to analyse and forecast demand and revenue to 2015.
+- Quantitative research and statistical modelling to quantify usage and attitudes.
+In particular, to quantify BMD sales drivers and barriers.
+Also to inform strategic product, communication and pricing policies.
+Thirdly to analyse and forecast demand and revenue to 2015 by creating an econometric model.

-- Analysis followed by full debrief and working session.
+- Analysis followed finally by a full debrief and working session.

-Provided many revelatory insights on existing and potential family history researchers, also drivers and barriers to research family trees and buy/use bith, death and marriage certificates.
-As result this inspired new product, promotion and pricing policies to achieve desired strategic outcomes.
+Provided many revelatory insights on existing and potential family history researchers; also drivers and barriers to research family trees and buy/use birth, death and marriage certificates.
+As result this inspired new marketing strategies including product, promotion and pricing policies to achieve desired strategic outcomes.

 Start your family history research by visiting the General Register Office.